Cruel Hand

 Cruel Hand is an American hardcore punk band from Portland, Maine, that formed in 2006.
-As of 2013, Cruel Hand has released four full-length albums: Without a Pulse on 6131 Records, Prying Eyes and Lock & Key on Bridge 9 Records and The Negatives on Hopeless Records.
+As of 2016, Cruel Hand has released five full-length albums: Without a Pulse on 6131 Records, Prying Eyes and Lock & Key on Bridge 9 Records, The Negatives and Your World Won't Listen on Hopeless Records.
 The band has also released three EPs on Bridge 9: Life in Shambles, Cruel Hand and Born Into Debt, We All Owe a Death.
 Their song "Face to Face" is featured on Triple B Records' 2010 America's Hardcore Compilation.

 History

 Cruel Hand formed in Portland, Maine, in 2006, originally as a side project of the punk band Outbreak, creating an opportunity for band members to play different instruments.
 In 2007 they released their debut album Without a Pulse, on 6131 Records.
 They played shows around the U.S. with Trash Talk and The Mongoloids, touring the United States three times and a full European tour.
 Cruel Hand then signed with Bridge 9 for their second album, Prying Eyes, which was recorded at Getaway Recording Studios and God City Studios in 2008.
 Cruel Hand released a self-titled 7-inch EP in 2010 featuring a song from their third album, Lock & Key and an unreleased track.
 Lock & Key was released on July 27, 2010, on Bridge 9 Records.
 They have toured extensively throughout the U.S., Europe, and Australia supporting their latest release.
 On November 5, 2012, Cruel hand released a new video and new track titled "Cheap Life".

 Cruel Hand are influenced by the Cro-Mags, early Metallica, and Madball, and are often compared to the seminal Toronto hardcore band No Warning.